HarryTrimble/service_register/README.md

 # Service register

-A list of government services as users recognise them.
+A list of government services as users see them.

 This is not (yet) an canonical, authoritive list.